JamieMason/karma-jasmine-matchers/README.md

 ### Karma

-Just include `'jasmine-matchers'` in the `frameworks` section of your config.
+Just include `'jasmine-matchers'` in the `frameworks` and `'karma-jasmine-matchers'`in the plugins section of your config

 ```javascript
 module.exports = function(config) {